cis3296s26/The-Vault-Keeper/README.md

 The frontend is configured to automatically talk to the backend at the same IP address, so uploads, downloads, and deletes will all work normally without any extra setup.

 > **Note:** This only works within your local network.
-The Vault Keeper is not exposed to the internet unless you explicitly configure port forwarding on your router — which is not recommended without additional security measures.
+The Vault Keeper is not exposed to the internet unless you explicitly configure port forwarding on your router, which is not recommended without additional security measures.

 ---